 In choosing subjects for My R Journey interviews, I tend to stay away from statisticians.
 My mission with R for the Rest of Us is to demonstrate ways of using R that go beyond how many people expect R to be used (e.g. complex statistical models).
 But, if you know Sharla Gelfand, you know that they're not your typical statistician.

 Sharla is a statistician at the College of Nurses of Ontario, a freelance R and Shiny developer, and co-organizer of R-Ladies Toronto and the Greater Toronto Area R User Group.
-Her work focuses on enabling easy access to data and replacing manual, repetitive work with reproducible and future-proof processes in R. And, as she herself puts it, the “most statistical thing I do these days is calculate a median.”
+Their work focuses on enabling easy access to data and replacing manual, repetitive work with reproducible and future-proof processes in R. And, as they themselves put it, the “most statistical thing I do these days is calculate a median.”

-Sharla posted an incredible Twitter thread (seriously, read the whole thing) earlier this year, laying out how she and her colleagues had made their process for report writing entirely reproducible using R. A report that had taken hours and hours to produce will, in future years, be done in just minutes.
+Sharla posted an incredible Twitter thread (seriously, read the whole thing) earlier this year, laying out how they and their colleagues had made their process for report writing entirely reproducible using R. A report that had taken hours and hours to produce will, in future years, be done in just minutes.

-This example inspired me to reach out to Sharla — who describes herself outside of R as an eyeshadow aficionado, a shiba inu owner wannabe, a bass player, and a cyclist — to learn more about her background, how she came to learn R, how she uses it today, and what advice she might have for folks looking to follow in her footsteps.
+This example inspired me to reach out to Sharla — who describe themselves outside of R as an eyeshadow aficionado, a shiba inu owner wannabe, a bass player, and a cyclist — to learn more about their background, how they came to learn R, how they use it today, and what advice they might have for folks looking to follow in her footsteps.